PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 mbl-cli [-a address] shell reboot
 ```

-This process will have to be repeated each time a root filesystem update is performed.
+The Wi-Fi firmware must be reinstalled each time a root filesystem update is performed.

 ### Enabling Wi-Fi